 Solutions generated from these interdisciplinary research efforts will have dual use in both the clinical and human effectiveness domains in the Department of Defense sector.
 Ohio Research Scholars in medical imaging and sensors, as well as associated faculty, will conduct cutting-edge research to advance their fields and work in partnership with clinicians to focus on advanced technology development and commercialization, boosting Ohio’s prominence in developing innovative technology-based solutions in medicine, health care and defense.

 A New, $37-million Home for Neuroscience and Engineering Collaboration

 The catalyst for this exceptional work is the new 90,000-square-foot facility centrally situated within the biomedical and engineering research hub on the Wright State campus.
-The Neuroscience Engineering Collaboration Building will be home to translational research and collaboration with highly integrated laboratories, core resources and interactive student spaces.
-A full 55,000 square feet of the four-story building (including a basement) will be assigned to research.
+The Neuroscience Engineering Collaboration Building is home to translational research and collaboration with highly integrated laboratories, core resources and interactive student spaces.
+A full 55,000 square feet of the four-story building (including a basement) is assigned to research.